1.STP and Settlement Risk Reduction for Securities Settlement Environment in Japan

 Securities markets have been globalized so quickly.
 Until the launch of PSMS, securities settlement systems used to be constructed on the vernacular architecture of data syntax, network and codes, which can be only used in the domestic market, but now settlement systems must be created, incorporating the factor of connectivity to overseas counterparts.
 To achieve this, PSMS was developed based on the following standard data syntax, network and codes:

 PSMS, from its very beginning, has adopted data syntax which is based on ISO15022.
-From January 2014 on, PSMS will also support new syntax in principle, which is in full conformity with ISO20022.
+From January 2014 on, PSMS supports new syntax, which is in full conformity with ISO20022.
 The use of these data syntax will make it possible, for example, that Japanese sub-custodians easily transmit settlement instructions to PSMS, which are sent from global custodians.

-Because of the scalable architecture, notably of ISO20022, it is also expected to assure the scalability of PSMS to meet future increase of the scope of securities to be handled and diversification of types of trades.
+Since ISO20022 has the scalable architecture, it is also expected to assure the scalability of PSMS to meet future increase of the scope of securities to be handled and diversification of types of trades.

-- ISIN (International Securities Identification Number) is the standard code allocated by Securities Identification Code Committee in conformity with International Securities Identification Code Standard (ISO6166), and all Japanese domestic stocks (and all bonds issued by public offering in Japan as well) are allocated with JP+ basic code+ check digit (12 digits in total).
+Securities Identification Number: ISINISIN (International Securities Identification Number) is the standard code allocated by Securities Identification Code Committee in conformity with International Securities Identification Code Standard (ISO6166), and all Japanese domestic shares (and all bonds issued by public offering in Japan as well) are allocated with JP+ basic code+ check digit (12 digits in total).
 ISIN is the only globally common code, since it is allocated by the securities identification code organization of each country in accordance with International Identification Code Standard.
-The adoption of ISIN will assure the same effect as the adoption of ISO15022/ISO20022 mentioned above.
+The adoption of ISIN will assure the same effect as the adoption of ISO20022 mentioned above.

-- It is necessary to identify various participating parties, such as counterparties of trading and counterparties of settlement, in PSMS by code numbers.
-BIC is being used at SWIFT network as standard identifier code of business entities like aforementioned ISO15022/ISO20022 and is registered with ISO as ISO9362.
+Business Identifier Code: BICIt is necessary to identify various participating parties, such as counterparties of trading and counterparties of settlement, in PSMS by code numbers.
+BIC is being used as standard identifier code of business entities in ISO20022 and is registered with ISO as ISO9362.
 In order to utilize PSMS, it is basically necessary for all users such as banks, securities companies, investment trust companies and investment advisory companies to obtain BIC.
 In case it is not possible to obtain BIC for some reasons, other identifier such as Uniform Bank Code or Standard Code for Securities Company will be supplementary used for identification in PSMS.

 3.Matching on Trade Date (T + 0 Matching)